 - Possess a high school diploma or GED.

 No exception will be made for anyone not meeting all requirements.
-Any application for police employment received after the application deadline shall be held until the beginning of the next selection process.
+Any application for police employment received after the application deadline will not be considered for employment.

 Answer ALL questions.
 If the question does not apply, enter: “N/A".

 DO NOT submit any other documents with your application.
 All documents needed for the selection process will be requested at a later date.

 It is important that you correctly indicate your mailing address, e-mail address, and telephone number(s).
 If you have an address, e-mail address, or telephone number change after submitting this application, e-mail the change(s) to the Recruiting website at ksalzman@isp.IN.gov immediately.

 Incomplete applications will not be considered and will be discarded.
 Any misrepresentation of facts on this application will disqualify the applicant.
 Do not make inquiries regarding the status of the application; you will receive appropriate information concerning the application periodically via e-mail.
 Complete applications will be kept on file for one year from the date the selection process ends.
 After that time, they will be considered inactive and will be destroyed.